FractalFir/wrapped_mono/README.md

-# wrapped_mono
+﻿# wrapped_mono
  `wrapped_mono` is a safe lightweight wrapper around the mono library.
 It allows embedding the mono runtime(an open-source .NET runtime) inside rust code, and running code written in languages from the .NET framework. `wrapped_mono` allows for easy interop between managed and unmanaged code.
-Built-in macros automaticaly convert types when passing data between native code and code run inside the runtime.
+Built-in macros automatically convert types when passing data between native code and code run inside the runtime.
 ## W.I.P
  While `wrapped_mono` is mostly finished, there are still a few rough edges that need some polish.
 Some more obscure features do not have safe wrappers yet.
 In order to avoid problems with changes to API during development, add wrapped_mono to Cargo.toml in the following way:`wrapped_mono = {git = "https://github.com/FractalFir/wrapped_mono.git",tag = "VERSION_NUMBER"}`.
 This will make you stay at release *VERSION_NUMBER*.
 ## What `wrapped_mono` **is not**